kabiromohd/Staff_Attrition_Prediction/README.md

 ### To interact with the docker image deployed to Render cloud Services

-- copy the render deployment link and place in the *predict_test_render.py* script as "host".
+- copy the render deployment link and place in the *predict_render.py* script as "host".
-- *predict_test_render.py* has already prepared data point to be used to test the model deployed to cloud.
+- *predict_render.py* also has already prepared data point to be used to test the model deployed to cloud.
-- for this project, the deployment link has already been provided in the .py script.
+- for this project, the deployment link has already been provided in the *predict_render.py* script.
 It can be executed as illustrated below:

 - Open created Virtual Environment Cli and run the following: